extreal-dev/Extreal.Guide/README.md

 ## Specification

 Tell the specifications of this feature.
-Tell also the concepts necessary to understand the specification.
+Tell also the concepts necessary to understand the specifications.

 ## Architecture